moodlehq/moodle-plugin-ci/README.md

 Requirements:
 * PHP 5.4 or later.
 * Moodle 2.9 or later.
-* Plugin being tested must have a `version.php` and the component must be defined within it.
+* The plugin being tested must have a [version.php](https://docs.moodle.org/dev/version.php) file and the `$plugin->component` must be defined within it.

 # Getting started